williamgilpin/howto/howto_sundials_python.md

+# Installing Sundials and using it with Python on macOS

 Make sure that XCode with command-line tools has been installed and working

-Install SUNDIALS -- must be the exact version specified by scikits.odes documentation https://computation.llnl.gov/projects/sundials/sundials-software
+Install SUNDIALS.
+This must be the exact version specified by scikits.odes documentation https://computation.llnl.gov/projects/sundials/sundials-software
 + Put this in `/usr/local/`
 + Need to manually make some directories